 Patronage has grown back since then with 25,306,083 single trips made in 2023/24.
+This means that patronage levels are back to what they were before the COVID19 pandemic.

-Through delivering against the Bus Service Improvement Plan (BSIP), will encourage customers to return to the bus.
-Alongside the aspirations and desired outcomes, the County Council regularly reviews services to assess the socially necessary requirements and invests significantly in contracted services to best serve communities in Surrey.
+The delivery of the Bus Service Improvement Plan (BSIP) will further encourage people to use buses and do so more frequently.
+Alongside the aspirations and desired outcomes in the BSIP, the County Council regularly reviews services to assess the socially necessary requirements and invests significantly in contracted services to best serve communities in Surrey.

 The number of journeys made by bus for each resident in Surrey is slightly higher than would be predicted by the extent of car ownership by Surrey residents.
-Yet only 3% of commuters travel to work by bus.
-This is despite census analysis suggesting that the majority of workers within Surrey both live and work in the same district area, highlighting scope for an increase in bus patronage on local journeys.
+Yet only 3% of commuters travel to work by bus compared to 70% travelling by private vehicle.
+This is despite census analysis suggesting that most people commuting for work within Surrey both live and work in the same district area.
+This highlights the scope for an increase in bus patronage on local journeys.
 This is particularly applicable in Woking and Guildford.
 The current low frequency of some bus services across the county may contribute to the low numbers of commuters currently using the bus network.